XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Data analysis and results

-Our VLT/X-shooter spectrum reveals the presence of multiple emission lines from the underlying host galaxy.
-We clearly detect the \OII doublet, \OIIIa and \OIIIb.
-A faint \hbeta line is also detected, albeit contaminated by telluric lines.
-We correct the line for telluric absorption using the sky model provided by \textsc{SKYCALC}\footnote{\url{https://www.eso.org/observing/etc/bin/gen/form?INS.MODE=swspectr+INS.NAME=SKYCALC}} v2.0.9 \citep{noll2012a,jones2013a} at the target coordinates and observing time.
-The \halpha line falls into a poor signal-to-noise ratio of the NIR spectrum, and only a hint of the line is detected (<$3\sigma$).
-We correct the spectrum for Milky Way dust extinction \citep[$A_V^{\rm Gal} = 0.03$~mag,][]{schlafly2011a} and normalize it using the scaling factor obtained from photometry observations of the X-shooter acquisition camera (Sect.~\ref{ssect:x-shooter}).
-The blue afterglow observed by X-shooter and the low $A^{\mathrm{GRB}}_V \sim 0$~mag along the GRB line of sight returned by the afterglow modeling (Sect.~\ref{ssection:agmodeling}) suggest negligible dust attenuation of the host, and no correction is applied.
-The fluxes of each line are then measured by a Gaussian fit and are reported in Table~\ref{tab:host_em_line_flux}.
-Alternatively, we also integrated the continuum-subtracted flux over the region of the line and confirmed the consistency between the two measurements.
-We use the upper limit on the \halpha flux to determine an upper limit on the star formation rate (SFR) of the host galaxy using the relation of \citet{kennicutt1998a}, scaled to the initial mass function of \citet{chabrier2003a}, which yields ${\rm SFR} < 0.3~\Msun\,\rm yr^{-1}$.
-Assuming a case~B recombination \citep{osterbrock1989a} and no dust correction, we also use the \hbeta flux to derive a lower limit ${\rm SFR} > 0.1~\Msun\,\rm yr^{-1}$.
+We used the upper limit on the \halpha flux to determine an upper limit on the star formation rate (SFR) of the host galaxy using the relation of \citet{kennicutt1998a}, scaled to the initial mass function of \citet{chabrier2003a}, which yields ${\rm SFR} < 0.3~\Msun\,\rm yr^{-1}$.
+Assuming a case~B recombination \citep{osterbrock1989a} and no dust correction, we also used the \hbeta flux to derive a lower limit ${\rm SFR} > 0.1~\Msun\,\rm yr^{-1}$.
 Using the relation between the \OIIIb to \OII ratio and the gas-phase metallicity of \citet{maiolino2008a}, we find that the host has a low metallicity of $12+\log(\rm O/H) = 8.0^{+0.2}_{-0.3}$, which is also confirmed by the lower limit on the \OIIIb to \NIIb ratio ($12+\log(\rm O/H) < 8.8$).
 These properties are similar to those of the hosts of long GRBs derived using the same calibrators \citep{kruhler2015a,vergani2017a,palmerio2019a}, as expected considering the collapsar origin of this event.